hashicorp/vault/website/source/docs/config/index.html.md

   * `zookeeper` - Store data within [Zookeeper](https://zookeeper.apache.org/).
     This backend supports HA.
 This is a community-supported backend.

+  * `canoe` - Store data in a raft backed key/value store.
+    This backend supports HA.
+This is a community-supported backend.

   * `dynamodb` - Store data in a [DynamoDB](https://aws.amazon.com/dynamodb/) table.
     This backend optionally supports HA.
 This is a community-supported backend.